pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 - Could Have
   - Standard users would be able to view the different languages available for typing and easily select one via a drop down menu or by entering one in
   - There would be documentation on typing foreign languages when the characters have accents or umlauts
-  - If audio mode is selected, it must be loud enough to hear and clear enough to undestand
+  - If audio mode is selected, it must be loud enough to hear and clear enough to understand

 Administrative User